 Five cards of the same suit, not in sequence.

-Highest card out of 5 non-sequential, unmatched cards.
+Highest card out of five non-sequential, unmatched cards.

 Get started in 4 easy steps

-Reserve your seat.
-Before you can sit down at a table, you’ll have to visit the poker room reception area, sometimes known as the brush station.
-If there is a spot available, you can play.
-If not, you will be called when a seat becomes available.
+Reserve a seat.
+Before any player can sit down at a table, they’ll have to visit the poker podium and talk to “the brush”, aka the person who controls seating in the poker room.
+If a spot is available, they can start playing.
+If not, they’ll be called when a seat becomes available.

 Pay the rake or session fee.
-This is a commission paid to the House that allows you to remain in the game.
+This is a commission paid to the House that allows a player to remain in the game.

 1. Start with a game plan

 Being up and then losing it all is no fun.
-Decide in advance when it’s time to walk away by setting a win limit – the point at which you plan to walk away, even if you’re on a winning streak.
+Decide in advance when it’s time to walk away by setting a win limit.
+Then, walk away when it’s been reached, even if that happens in the middle of a winning streak.

-Before you can play Texas Hold‘em, you’ll have to tell the poker room supervisor at the entrance of the Poker Room what game you would like to play.
-If space is available, you will be seated immediately.
-If not, you will be placed on a waiting list and notified of an opening on a first-come, first-served basis.
+Before you can join a poker game, you’ll need to stop by the poker podium and speak to the “brush”.
+That’s the person who controls seating in the poker room.
+If space is available at the game you want to play, you’ll be seated immediately.
+If not, the brush will place you on a waiting list and let you know of an opening on a first-come, first-served basis.

-Some casinos allow you to call ahead to put your name on the list.
+Some casinos let you call ahead to put your name on the list.
 You then have a window of time in which you’ll have to check in to the poker room to keep your reservation.

-- A “rake” is often 10% of the pot, up to a maximum amount.
+- A “rake” is often 10% of the pot for each hand

 4. Play Poker!